TheIndieStone/ProjectZomboidTranslations/README.md

 ## TranslationZed

-Some languages use different encoding (See #155), so GitHub might not show all symbols correctly.
-You can either use external editor to change encoding or use the TranslationZed tool to aid the translations that's available under https://github.com/TheIndieStone/ProjectZomboidTranslations/releases upload the files it saves.
+Some languages use different encoding (See [Issue #155](https://github.com/TheIndieStone/ProjectZomboidTranslations/issues/155)), so GitHub might not show all symbols correctly.
+You can either use external editor to change encoding or use the TranslationZed tool to aid the translations that's available under https://github.com/TheIndieStone/ProjectZomboidTranslations/releases and upload the files it saves.

-Windows binaries are provided, but the jar can also be run with OpenJDK8 and OpenJFX8 on another platforms by running the jar with `java -jar` command.
+Windows binaries are provided, but the `jar` file can also be run with OpenJDK8 and OpenJFX8 on another platforms by running the with `java -jar translatoid.jar` command.

 ## Testing Translations Locally

-To test the translations (or modify English texts) in your game, place the files from this repository in `…\projectzomboid\media\lua\shared\Translate`
+To test the translations (or modified English texts) in your game, place the files from this repository in `…\projectzomboid\media\lua\shared\Translate`

-You can back up the original translation first and then replace the folder or copy/make a symbolic/hard link to a mirror of this repository.
+You can back up the original translation first and then replace the folder or make a copy or a symbolic/hard link to a mirror of this repository.

 ## Joining As Contributor